flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 #### Architecture of the SPU {.tabs-close}

-Like any CPU, the Synergistic Processor Unit (SPU) is programmed using an instruction set architecture (ISA).
+Like any CPU, the Synergistic Processor Unit (SPU) is programmed using an Instruction Set Architecture (ISA).
 Both SPU and PPU follow the RISC methodology, however, unlike the PPU (which implements a PowerPC ISA), the SPU's ISA is proprietary and mainly composed of a SIMD-type instruction set.
 As a result, the SPU features **128 128-bit general-purpose registers** which house vectors made of 32/16-bit fixed-point or floating-point values.
 On the other side, to preserve memory, SPU instructions are much smaller, just **32 bits long**.
 The first part contains the opcode and the rest can reference up to three operands to be computed in parallel.

 This is very relatable to the previous [Vector Floating Point Unit](playstation-2#co-cpus) debuted in the PS2, but a lot has changed since then.
 For instance, the SPU doesn't require developers to learn a new proprietary assembly language - IBM and Sony provided toolkits to program the SPUs using either C++, C or assembly.